 Eating traditionally is all well and good - and recommended - but if there isn't a great pizza joint in town, you have to wonder why.
 Luckily, Dubai is home to MATTO, a homegrown Italian restaurant you'd think could have been plucked right off the streets of Verona.
 MATTO does excellent pizza.
 What's more, it also offers a bottomless pizza deal every single Monday from 7 PM to 12 AM.
 For as little as Dhs100, you can try an unlimited supply of delicious slices of pie.

 Formerly known as the Burj Dubai, construction on the Burj Khalifa skyscraper began at the beginning of 2004.
 Since its completion in 2010, it's held the record for being the tallest building on the planet.
-With an observation deck that, at more than 2716 feet tall, is aptly named "At the Top Sky," scaling the Burj Khalifa is an experience so life-changing that many people go to Dubai just to do it.
+With an observation deck that is more than 2716 feet tall and is aptly named "At the Top Sky," scaling the Burj Khalifa is an experience so life-changing that many people go to Dubai just to do it.
 The view from the top will figuratively take your breath away.

 As if any of us would go to the Persian Gulf without scheduling in a little beach time.
 What a waste that would be!
 The UAE has some of the most stunning beaches you'll ever see in your life.
 One of the most popular has to be Jumeirah Beach Park.
-It has white sands, bright blue waters, and is a great spot to take the family.
-Another is Kite Beach, which is one of Dubai's favorite community beaches.
+It has white sands and bright blue waters and is a great spot to take the family.
+Another is Kite Beach, one of Dubai's favorite community beaches.
 It's a beach that was made for watersports of all kinds, from kitesurfing to tennis.

 The desert surrounding the city of Dubai is unique in that it is surrounding such a modern place.
 Even if you're not tempted to stray too far from the city, you should schedule in a camel riding desert tour or two.
 Several different companies provide tours and safaris of the Dubai Desert Conservation Reserve, including ones specific to what might pull you in.
 For example, can you think of anything better than seeing the sun come up over the orange sands while on camelback?